alovajs/alovajs.github.io/docs/tutorial/03-learning/04-use-watcher.md

 ## Manually send the request

-Sometimes you want to resend the request when the monitoring state has not changed (for example, the server data has been updated), you can also manually trigger the request through the `send` function, the usage is the same as `useRequest`.
+Sometimes you want to resend the request when the watching state has not changed (for example, the server data has been updated), you can also manually trigger the request through the `send` function, the usage is the same as `useRequest`.

 ```javascript
 const {